alexfalkowski/rfunk/README.md

     RFunk.some('YES IT WORKED')

-Do use a default match use the following:
+To use a default match use the following:

     fun :something do
       match(RFunk.some('YES')) do |p|